Introduction¶

 - Every forecasting challenge has information on the expected forecast leadtimes (start/end datetimes) to help forecasters prepare their submissions accordingly.

-Forecasters can submit forecasts for open Market Challenges, competing for the prize money available.
+Forecasters can submit forecasts for open sessions Market Challenges, competing for the prize money available.
 They may commence or stop contributing to the market at any time.
+Alternatively, they can also submit continuous forecasts which will later be sliced to create submissions for specific market sessions (see more at Preparing a Continuous Forecast).
+The two options to submit forecasts are illustrated below, in a simple diagram.

 - Submission Method: Forecasts are submitted to the platform's API via HTTPs requests.
-There is no front-end provided.
+There is no front-end provided for this task.

 - Latest Forecast Considered: Only the latest forecast from a forecaster in a market session will be considered.